lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 ```
 TODO
+	- test: uploading env to docker...
+	- test: adding (copy?) directory to docker
+- best way to move a folder
+	- copy folder?
+	- zip and move object then unzip?
+	-
-- input test with pipupdate code and api endpoint
+- input test

-	- see if TF container starts more quickly than sklearn
-	- see if alpine container starts more quickly than default
+	- see if alpine container starts more quickly than default?
 	- entirely new model...
 	- move into target AWS account

+	- maybe section on TF-lite and find way to use TF-docker by adding aws interface to it?
+	- or...

 - Experiments to run:
 		- try TFlite